k8gb-io/k8gb/GOVERNANCE.md

 ## Project Lead

 The Project Lead is a project maintainer with the final vote on project decisions.
+The Project Lead is elected from the pool of current Maintainers by a simple majority vote.
+The election occurs annually or whenever the position becomes vacant.
+The current Project Lead is @ytsarev, as listed in our [CODEOWNERS](CODEOWNERS) file.

 ## Conflict Resolutions